r-fameli/my-site/README.md

 # Riki Fameli

-## Hi, welcome to my site!

-This is essentially a portfolio / resume site that I'm using to showcase past experience as well as projects.
-Currently, it is not deployed as I still have a lot of work to do, but it should be up soon(TM)!
+## Hello!

+This is my personal portfolio site developed using Create React App.
+If you'd like to see the actual website, visit [rikifameli.me](https://rikifameli.me).

+You can see the JSX for each part of the website within src/components.
+Styling was done using vanilla CSS.
+If you have any questions or would like to get in contact, please shoot me an email at rikifameli@gmail.com!
+I will try and keep the site updated with my newest projects and will likely redesign the page sometime in the future.

-Here's all the stuff for running locally and everything:
+Here's the stuff for running locally through npm/yarn:

 ## Running Locally